medusajs/medusa/docs/content/development/fundamentals/dependency-injection.md

 </td>
 <td>

 Core services by default have the `SINGLETON` lifetime.
 However, some have a different lifetime which is indicated in this table.
-Custom services, including services in plugins, by default have the `TRANSIENT` lifetime, unless defined differently within the custom service.
+Custom services, including services in plugins, by default have the `SCOPED` lifetime, unless defined differently within the custom service.

 </td>
 </tr>